nest/nest-simulator/doc/contribute/coding_guidelines_cpp.rst

 -------

 The code has to compile without warnings (in the default settings of the build infrastructure).
-We restrict ourselves to C++03 standard for a larger support of compilers on various cluster systems and supercomputers.
+We restrict ourselves to the C++11 standard for a larger support of compilers on various cluster systems and supercomputers.

 The `clang-format <http://clang.llvm.org/docs/ClangFormat.html>`_ tool is built